Pipeline¶

 $ seqnado-config chip

-What is your project name? [cchahrou_project]: TEST
+What is your project name? [cchahrou_project]: cchahrou_project

 Do you want to remove blacklist regions? (yes/no) [yes]: yes